-Student loans are necessary expense for many students.
+Student loans are a necessary expense for many students.
 The questions of how students and their families are paying for college is a growing national concern.
 While these issues (and more) are sorted out, here are some smart ways students can start paying off their loans.

 - How to Find College Scholarships